-Shift to Glass Signals Healthcare’s Commitment to Contamination Control
+Shift to Glass: Healthcare’s Commitment to Cleanliness

 According to the World Health Organization, the data on patient-care activities and their likelihood to transmit bacteria from a healthcare worker to a patient provide few definitive conclusions.
 Studies have shown, however, that employees at all levels and in all realms of the healthcare industry face a pervasive risk of hand contamination that extends well beyond expected, high-risk activities like wound care or the handling of patient secretions.
 HCWs (health care workers) can pick up bacteria by touching any contaminated surfaces in the patient environment, such as a contaminated chart at the nurses’ station, or the plastic whiteboard in the patients’ quarters.